keminglabs/c2po-clojure/README.markdown

 ;;Additional calls to `render!` will automatically refresh the browser.
 ```

-See `examples/1-usage.clj` for a more detailed tutorial.
+Clone this repository and walk through `examples/1-usage.clj` for a more detailed tutorial.

 This is an *experimental* package; the package API, plot specification syntax, and remote server may change or disappear at any time.